Website Government of Nova Scotia

 Department: Natural Resources & Renewables

-Nova Scotia is rich in natural resources – including biodiversity, forests, provincial parks and the land we manage.
-The Department of Natural Resources & Renewables is responsible for the development, management, conservation and protection of forest, parks and wildlife resources and the administration of the province’s Crown land.
+Nova Scotia is rich in natural resources – including biodiversity, forests, geological resources, provincial parks, and the land we manage.
+The Department of Natural Resources and Renewables is responsible for the development, management, conservation and protection of forest, mineral, parks and wildlife resources, and the administration of the province’s Crown land.
 Together we are working with Nova Scotians to build a better future through sustainable natural resource management as we all benefit from the natural health and wealth of the province.

 Qualifications and Experience